Shanty Bass Logo

 Jonah

-About: Arguably the group’s best inside centre, Jonah has hung up the boots to focus on his singing.
+Arguably the group’s best inside centre, Jonah has hung up his boots to focus on his singing.
 Hailing from the mean streets of Macclesfield where he learnt to rap, Jonah is the most placid bloke you’ll ever meet, unless he’s had a couple of shandies or has his rugby boots on.

-Singing section: Bass
+Singing Section: Bass

 Likes: Shoeing the boot, road trips with Seb